News media

 Writes up to 20 reviews a day

-When asked what was the highest number of reviews I'd written in one day, I said 20 but that would be for CD's that I was already very familiar with.
+When asked what was the highest number of reviews I'd written in one single day, I said 20 but that would be for CD's that I was already very familiar with.
 So I once wrote 20 in a day and I may have come close a few times, but it's unlikely ever to happen again.
 Posting reviews is a different matter, because while I didn't have an internet connection at home, I wrote about 300 reviews on my old computer with no way to transmit them except by re-typing them all, which I did eventually.
-I posted them at the rate of ten per day.
+I posted them at the rate of around ten per day.